nextflow-io/nextflow/docs/sharing.rst

 Private server configuration
 ============================

-Nextflow is able to access repositories hosted on private BitBucket, GitHub and GitLab server installations.
+Nextflow is able to access repositories hosted on private BitBucket, GitHub, GitLab and Gitea server installations.

 In order to use a private SCM installation you will need to set the server name and access credentials in your `SCM configuration file`_ .